Skip to main content

 Q: Can I claim Section 80C deduction in the new tax regime?

-No. Section 80C deductions are only available under the old tax regime.
-If you’re on the new regime (which is the default), 80C investments reduce your tax by ₹0.
-They’re still worth making for wealth building, but they won’t lower your tax bill.
+No. 80C deductions are only available under the old regime.
+If you’re on the new regime (the default), your 80C investments build wealth but don’t reduce your tax.

 Q: My EPF deduction is ₹1,800/month.
 Do I need to invest in anything else for 80C?

-Your annual EPF of ₹21,600 leaves ₹1,28,400 of 80C headroom.
-Whether to fill it depends on whether you’re on the old regime and whether the resulting tax saving is more than what the new regime gives you without any investment.
+Your annual EPF of ₹21,600 leaves ₹1,28,400 of headroom.
+Whether to fill it depends on whether you’re on the old regime, and whether the resulting tax saving beats what the new regime gives you with no investment at all.
 Use our CTC Salary Calculator to model both scenarios.

 Q: Can both spouses claim 80C for the same home loan?

-Yes, if both are co-borrowers and co-owners of the property, each can claim up to ₹1.5L of principal repayment under 80C (within their individual ₹1.5L cap) and up to ₹2L of interest under Section 24(b).
-This is one of the most under-utilised deduction opportunities for dual-income households [VERIFY: confirm co-borrower conditions].
+Yes — if both are co-borrowers and co-owners of the property, each can claim up to ₹1.5L of principal under 80C (within their individual limit) and up to ₹2L of interest under Section 24(b).
+This is one of the most under-used deduction opportunities for dual-income households [VERIFY: co-borrower and co-ownership conditions under IT Act].

 Q: Is ELSS better than PPF for tax saving?

-ELSS offers higher potential returns and a shorter lock-in.
-PPF offers a guaranteed, tax-free return with zero risk.
-The right answer depends on your risk tolerance, investment horizon, and whether you need the money in the next 5 years.
-For tax saving alone, they’re equivalent — both give the same 80C deduction.
+For the 80C deduction itself — they’re identical.
+Both give the same ₹1.5L deduction.
 The difference is in the investment outcome.
+ELSS has higher potential returns and a shorter lock-in.
+PPF offers guaranteed, tax-free returns at zero risk.
+The right choice depends on your risk tolerance, how long you can stay invested, and whether you might need the money in the next 5 years.